josemanuelmejia/Obsidian/obsidian-history-vault-master/meta/templates/annotated bibliography.md

 %%Beside the main argument and precisions about the method%%

 ## Debates, theories, concepts, or assumptions in the paper
-%%Concerns about the embeddedness of the articles in conceptual bodies, theoretical
+%%Concerns about the embeddedness of the articles in conceptual bodies, theoretical%%

 ## Authors' Questions